m-rgba/hasura-django-starter/README.md

 More information here: https://stackoverflow.com/questions/40619582/how-can-i-escape-a-dollar-sign-in-a-docker-compose-file

 ## Django Auth Endpoints
-Want to test these endpoints pre-development?

-In `docker-compose.yml` if you uncomment the `Hoppscotch` service it will serve a request builder at http://localhost:3000.

-I would also recommend Postman (paid) or Insomnia (OSS).

     http://localhost:8000/api/user/register/

 `POST` : accepts `username`, `email`, and `password`.
 Returns new user info and a first set of returned tokens.